esl/MongoosePush/README.md

   ]
 ```

 Here we can see definition of a pool.
 Each pool has a name and its configuration.
 You may have several named pools of different sizes and with different configurations.
-Currently the only reason you may want to do this is that, the `REST` client may switch between them by specifying matching `:mode` in their push request.
+Currently the only reason you may want to do this is that, the `HTTP` client may switch between them by specifying matching `:mode` in their push request.

 Each `FCM` pool may be configured by setting the following fields:
 * **key** (*required*) - you `FCM` Application Key for using Googles API
 * **pool_size** (*required*) - maximum number of used `HTTP/2` connections to google's service
-* **mode** (*either `:prod` or `:dev`*) - pool's mode. `REST` client may select pool used to push his notification by specifying matching option in his request
+* **mode** (*either `:prod` or `:dev`*) - pool's mode. `HTTP` client may select pool used to push his notification by specifying matching option in his request
 * **endpoint** (*optional*) - URL override for `FCM` service.
 Useful mainly in tests

 You may entirely skip the `FCM` config entry to disable `FCM` support.